simonem/PhD_Thesis/introduction.md

 The main research question for the PhD work is:

-> MRQ: What are the opportunities introduced by combining reflective learning theories with sensing-based interfaces for crisis training?
+> MRQ: What are the opportunities introduced by combining reflective learning theories with sensing-based interfaces for supporting crisis training?

 To answer the main research question the work has been broken down into three sub-questions: